GHASS19/Grid-Search-in-KNN-Model-Case-Study/README.md

 Best Parameters: n_estimators: 300

+## 6. Conclusion:

-- The best model was the KNN with 31 different neighbors.
+- The best model was the KNN with 31 different neighbors in predicting if a person had diabetes or not.
 It had a slightly better accuracy score of .752644 than the random forest model.